Machinal

 Advertising

 New York theater ranges far beyond the 41 large midtown houses that we call Broadway.
 Many of the city's most innovative and engaging new plays and musicals can be found Off Broadway, in venues that seat between 100 and 499 people.
-(Those that seat fewer than 100 people usually fall into the Off-Off Broadway category.)
-These more intimate spaces present work in a wide range of styles, from new pieces by major artists at the Public Theater or Playwrights Horizons to revivals at the Signature Theatre and crowd-pleasing commercial fare at New World Stages.
-And even the best Off Broadway shows usually cost less than their cousins on the Great White Way—even if you score cheap Broadway tickets.
-Use our listings to find reviews, prices, ticket links, curtain times and more for current and upcoming Off Broadway shows.
+These more intimate spaces present work in a wide range of styles, from new pieces by major artists at the Public Theater or Playwrights Horizons to crowd-pleasing commercial fare at New World Stages.
+And even the top Off Broadway shows usually cost less than the best Broadway shows (even if you score cheap tickets to them).
+Use our comprehensive listings to find reviews, prices, ticket links, curtain times and more for current and upcoming Off Broadway shows.

 Off Broadway shows to see in New York right now: reviews, tickets and listings